mesopelagique/CopyPasteStyleFormMacro/README.md

 # FormMacro

-Examples to copy some style key from one selected objet to another.
+Examples to copy some style keys from one selected objet to another.

 ## Macro classes